lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 #SBATCH --reservation=lu2022-x-xx
 ```

-## Accessing GPUs in the Aurora LU partition
+## Accessing GPUs in th LU-partition

 Some compute nodes in the Lund University partition are equipped with GPUs.
 These nodes are equipped with 2 Nvidia K80 cards that have been configured as four K40 cards.